programs-cyber-security-990x358

 Currently, the FBI’s most-wanted cyber criminals include a cadre of Iranian hackers working at the behest of the government of Iran whose actions compromised universities, private companies, and government entities; Alexsey Belan, who has been charged in connection with compromising at least 500 million Yahoo accounts; and Viet Quoc Nguyen, who is wanted for hacking into email service providers and stealing confidential information.

 So what can be done in response to these threats?
 A new generation of crime-fighters has emerged to protect the vulnerable security systems of the electronic age.
-According to the Bureau of Labor Statistics (BLS 2023), cybersecurity professionals such as information security analysts perform a wealth of preventative and proactive functions such as monitoring computer networks for security breaches; installing protective software; educating company personnel on best practices for guarding confidential information; and keeping abreast of the latest trends in the industry.
+Cybersecurity professionals such as information security analysts perform a wealth of preventive and proactive functions such as monitoring computer networks for security breaches; installing protective software; educating company personnel on best practices for guarding confidential information; and keeping abreast of the latest trends in the industry.

 The National Initiative for Cybersecurity Careers and Studies (NICCS) indicates that in addition to information security analysts, there are several high-growth career paths open to cybersecurity specialists, such as becoming a security engineer; vulnerability assessor; computer crime investigator; forensics expert; cryptanalyst; web penetration tester; cryptographer; disaster recovery expert; or for the leadership-inclined, a chief information security officer (CISO).